Genoa mayor says new bridge to be built by Christmas 2019

-ROME — Genoa’s mayor is promising his city will have a new bridge by Christmas 2019 to replace the one that collapsed, killing 43 people.
+ROME — Genoa’s mayor is promising that his city will have a new bridge by Christmas 2019 to replace the one that collapsed in the summer, killing 43 people.

-Mayor Marco Bucci on Saturday inaugurated a site for the demolition of the pillars and parts of the span that remained standing when much of the Morandi Bridge’s roadbed gave way on Aug.
+Mayor Marco Bucci on Saturday inaugurated a site that will demolish the pillars and parts of the span that remained standing when much of the Morandi Bridge’s roadbed gave way on Aug.
 14, sending dozens of vehicles plunging into a dry riverbed.

 The mayor said demolition should finish by March 31.
 He declined to say which construction company will build the major highway bridge.
 Renowned Genoa native Renzo Piano was among the architects submitting plans.